TMJ Treatment Champ, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Champ.

 TMJ Treatment in Champ, MO.
 TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
 Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
-When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.
+Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

 For residents in Champ, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Champ, MO.
-At Axes Physical Therapy, our Champ, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
-You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.
+At Axes Physical Therapy, our Champ, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) refers to a set of conditions that impact the temporomandibular joint (TMJ), a critical hinge connecting the lower jaw (mandible) to the temporal bone.
-Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
-This versatility makes it one of the most complex and active joints in the body.
+Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
+The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
+Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)